Distribution-Free Stochastic Analysis and Robust Multilevel Vector Field Anomaly Detection: Conclusions

 \section{Conclusions}

 In this paper we have developed a multilevel basis that is adapted to the truncated Karhunen-Lo\`{e}ve expansion of a nominal random vector field.
 We show a full rigorous proof of the existence and optimality of the KL expansion for random vector fields.
 Numerical construction of the multilevel basis for the vector field is achieved with an efficient algorithm originating in the numerical solution of PDEs.
 Detection is achieved by examining relative contributions to the multilevel spaces.
 Anomalies are quantified using a suitable norm and reliable hypothesis tests with weak assumptions.
 We apply our approach to the problem of deforestation and degradation in the Amazon forest.
 This approach does not replace, but rather augments current statistical approaches.
-For example, the multilevel filter amplitudes can signal anomalous behavior that can be tracked through identifiable transitions using change point detection methods.
-Furthermore, these anomalous behaviors can be identified at multiple change points, further elucidating temporal behaviors.
+For example, the multilevel filter amplitudes can signal anomalous behaviour that can be tracked through identifiable transitions using change point detection methods.
+Furthermore, these anomalous behaviours can be identified at multiple change points, further elucidating temporal behaviours.
 We are currently further investigating these latter aspects.

 Another problem of very general interest in this area is the reliable identification of cloud cover.
-We have demonstrated a more effective approach to this problem by examining variable temporal behavior anomalies.
-We are currently developing a fuller algorithm to achieve this.
+We have demonstrated a more effective approach to this problem by examining variable temporal behaviour anomalies.
+In \cite{Castrillon2026deforest} the authors explore detection of cloud cover.